Spectral Condition-Number Estimation of Large Sparse Matrices: Related Work

-The LAPACK condition-number estimator relies on repeated applications of the pseudo-inverses of $A$ and $A^{*}$~\cite{Higham88}.
-One way to apply them is using a factorization, but they can also be applied using an iterative solver.
-With an effective preconditioner, repeated applications of the pseudo-inverse may be less expensive than the method that we propose, but without one our method is less expensive.
-Kenny et al.~\cite{Kenney98} describe a way to estimate the condition number of a square matrix using a single application of the inverse to one or several vectors.
+The LAPACK condition-number estimator estimates the 1-norm condition number~\cite{Higham88} .
+Higham and Tisseur derive a block version of the LAPACK 1-norm condition number estimator~\cite{HT00}.
+Both methods are black-box in the sense that they require only matrix-vector products with the pseudoinverses of $A$ and $A^{T}$.
+One way to compute these products is using a factorization, but they can also be computed using an iterative solver.
+With an effective preconditioner, repeated applications of the pseudoinverse may be less expensive than the method that we propose, but without one our method is less expensive.
+Kenney et al.~\cite{Kenney98} describe a way to estimate the condition number of a square matrix using a single application of the inverse to one or several vectors.
+Vecharynski proposes a Rayleigh-quotient-type iteration that uses a single iteration of a preconditioned iterative solver to compute an approximate singular vector given an approximate singular value (which is estimated form the previous singular-vector estimate)~\cite{vecharyn10}.
+Gaaf and Hochstenbach~\cite{GH15} propose to estimate the condition number of square matrices using the \emph{extended Krylov subspace}.
+Computing a basis for the extended Krylov subspace requires applying the inverse of the matrix, so the method uses a $LU$ factorization of the matrix.

-The spectral condition number measures the norm-wise sensitivity of matrix-vector products and linear systems to small perturbations in the inputs.
+The spectral condition number measures the normwise sensitivity of matrix-vector products and linear systems to small perturbations in the inputs.
 There are methods that estimate more focused metrics, such as the sensitivity of individual components of the inputs or output~\cite{Kenney98}.
 Our method does not address this problem.

+LSQR itself also estimates a condition number of $A$, the Frobenius condition number $\|A\|_{F}\|A^{+}\|_{F}$, where $A^{+}$ is the pseudoinverse of $A$.
+LSQR estimates the two norms by computing explicitly the Frobenius norm of two bidiagonal matrices that it computes as part of the algorithm, $B^{(t)}$ and $D^{(t)}$.
+The estimates rely on inequalities $\|B^{(t)}\|_{F}\leq\|A\|_{F}$ and $\|D^{(t)}\|_{F}\leq\|A^{+}\|_{F}$.
+However, this method has several serious shortcomings.
+First, the LSQR paper does not provide any evidence that the gap in the inequalities is small by the time the algorithm terminates.
+In particular, it appears difficult to come up with stopping criteria that will ensure that these estimates are accurate.
+Second, the inequalities depend on the theoretical (exact arithmetic) orthogonality of the Lanczos vectors, which are far from orthogonal when the algorithm is implemented in floating-point arithmetic.

+As noted by Paige and Saunders~\cite{LSQR}, the spectral condition number can also be bounded using $\|B^{(t)}\|_{2}\|D^{(t)}\|_{2}$ but this is not done in practice (nor is it suggested by Paige and Saunders) since computing this quantity in each iteration is expensive.